Monkeystation/photanol-com/src/pages/index.md

       function: CO-INVENTOR & FOUNDER
       text: Prof. Teixeira de Mattos is Photanol’s co-inventor.
-A leading expert on microbial physiology and fermentation, he and Prof. Hellingwerf defined the optimum conditions for cultivating our cyanos and was integral in gauging the interest of key partner, Nouryon.
+A leading expert on microbial physiology and fermentation, he and Prof. Hellingwerf defined the optimum conditions for cultivating our cyanos.
+He was also integral in gauging the interest of Nouryon.
 In 2016, Joost moved on to a start-up innovating circular energy solutions.
       linkedin: https://www.linkedin.com/in/joost-teixeira-de-mattos-461a3748/
       image: /img/joost-t-portret_web_8sept_14.jpg
 vacancies: